Thomas Holmes (mortician): Civil War practice

-After the war, Holmes returned to Brooklyn a rich man.
+After the war, Holmes returned to Brooklyn.
 The widespread use of arterial embalming for fallen soldiers made Holmes' technique widely known, and as a result embalming as part of funeral preparations became more accepted in America.

 Burial

 Holmes is buried in Cypress Hills Cemetery in Brooklyn.
 A plaque was erected next to his burial site in 2014 by historian Andrew Carroll.